This content may contain affiliate links which may result in my being financially compensated for purchases site visitors make through said links.

 You can also listen to the right music to change your mood.
 Just pay attention to what does and doesn’t work for you.

 I agree that getting work done is not an all-or-nothing concept.
 For example, I like to work out in the morning, but I feel like if I can’t do my full thirty-minute workout, I might as well not do anything.
 And that’s not true.
 Every little bit helps.

 Starting is the hardest part.
 Picking up that book or finding songs on your iPod or phone that get you in the mood is the hardest part because sometimes we think nothing can make me feel better, so we don’t even try.
 It’s the same with starting a business.
 Our mindset holds us back because we attribute it to previous failures, but perhaps they weren’t really failures, and we’re just making it up.

 If you’re a parent or guardian, look up Business Whiz Kids and get your kids involved.
 Get your kids to read Marc’s blog and see what he’s doing.
 Empower your children!

 If you enjoyed this post and are moved by Marc’s story, you’ll be happy to hear that he’s an instructor with Work-At-Home School.
-His Productivity Virtual Summit is inside the Confident Curriculum Package.
 The Productivity Virtual Summit showcases 50+ leaders in productivity who share their knowledge on how you can leverage your time to accomplish goals, boost happiness, and achieve success in both your personal and professional life.